sfswebadmin/sfs.v5/src/pages/synopsis/after-love.md

 reviewsLink: https://www.rottentomatoes.com/m/compartment_no_6
 filmImage: /img/films/afterlove.png
 posterImage: /img/films/afterloveposter.jpg
-attendance: 90
+attendance: 95
-returns: 87
+returns: 92
-excellent: 32
+excellent: 25
-good: 39
+good: 49
-average: 14
+average: 17
-disappointing: 2
+disappointing: 1
 awful: 0
-ratingsAverage: 80
+ratingsAverage: 77
-taglink: film32,
+taglink: 01
 dayShowing: Wednesday
-frontPageSnippet: As a train weaves its way up to the Arctic Circle, two strangers share a journey that will change their perspective on life.
+frontPageSnippet: "A woman living in Dover suddenly finds herself a widow, but soon discovers her late husband had a secret just across the English Channel in Calais which she visits."
-synopsis: Set in the port town of Dover in the South-East of England, Mary Hussain suddenly finds herself a widow following the unexpected death of her husband.
-A day after the burial, she discovers he has a secret family just twenty-one miles across the English Channel in Calais.
+synopsis: "Set in the port town of Dover in the South-East of England, Mary Hussain suddenly finds herself a widow following the unexpected death of her husband.
+A day after the burial, she discovers he has a secret family just twenty-one miles across the English Channel in Calais."
 ---

 ![poster image for film After Love](/img/films/afterlove.png "poster image for film After Love")